awestover/transformer-shortest-paths/blog.md

 ## Conclusion

-In this post, we've investigated solving the shortest paths problem with a transformer and when off-distribution generalization occurs.
-We explicitly constructed a transformer for BFS to show that a simple solution does indeed exist.
-Through experimentation, we also trained a transformer to solve shortest paths, although its internal mechanisms may be different than BFS.
-When the transformer learns to solve this problem, it also implicitly builds good internal representations of the input data that allow for efficient fine tuning to find shortest paths between other vertices.
-Finally, we've seen that some off-distribution generalization does occur, and some doesn't.
+In this post, we've investigated off-distribution generalization behavior of transformers trained on the shortest path problem.
+We demonstrated mathematically the existence of a transformer computing shortest paths, and also found such a transformer from scratch via gradient descent.
+We showed that a transformer trained to compute shortest paths between two specific vertices $v_1,v_2$ can be efficiently fine-tuned to compute shortest paths to other vertices that lie on the shortest $v_1$-$v_2$ path, suggesting that our transformers learned representations implicitly carry rich information about the graph.
+Finally, we showed that the transformer was able to generalize off-distribution quite well in some settings, but less well in other settings.
 The main conceptual take-away from our work is that it's hard to predict when models will and won't generalize.

 ## Appendix